gopalakrishna1d/PersonalWebsite/README.md

 # PersonalWebsite
  This is a personal website.
-I have worked on it all by myself.
-I think it is perfect in its own way.
-If you think there could be any better changes, you are open to suggest.
+That I have created as a practice in my initial days of my programming journy.

+ => Languages used: HTML & CSS

+ => Hosting Platform: Google Drive